tk-notes/lucas-meier-blog/content/posts/2022/05/explaining-yaos-garbled-circuits/index.md

 as messages, along with the evaluator's bit $x$.

-In the second case, the evaluator will have received the keys for the two inputs to the gate, and can use the encrypted table to lookup the resulting output key.
+In the second case, where the wire is the output of some gate, the evaluator will have received the keys for the two inputs to that gate, and can use the encrypted table to look the resulting output key up.

 Finally, after going through the circuit, the evaluator will end up with a set of output keys, corresponding to the output